Colorado-OS/eth-contracts/docs/GAMING-LICENSE.md

 ##### Gaming License
 In this example Grasshopper is used to issue a digital gaming license token (EIP721 NFT).
 This token enables licensed players to interact with a defined set of web3 games.

+You can find more information about how the contracts work together on-chain by checking out the [eth-denver-poc brownie deployment script](../scripts/eth-denver-poc.py).

 ##### Games - CoinFlip.sol
 For ETHDenver 2021 POC we created a simple Coinflip.sol contract on Etheruem Rinkeby network.
 The game will only accept bets from players that hold a valid Digital Gaming License.
 A simple coin flip mechanism will resolve and settle the bet.
 All profits from the game can be pulled into the Public Infrastructure Pool contract.
-You can find details on the [CoinFlip.sol game here.](./docs/COINFLIP.md)
+You can find details on the [CoinFlip.sol game here.](../docs/COINFLIP.md)

 --->>